thycotic/dsv-docs/product/authent-azure-aws/index.md

 tenantName: company
 ```

-On a VM in Azure that has the user MSI assigned as the identity, download the DVS CLI executable appropriate to the OS of the VM and initialize the CLI.
+On a VM in Azure that has the User MSI assigned as the identity, download the DVS CLI executable appropriate to the OS of the VM and initialize the CLI.

 *thy init --advanced*